frankshearar/Home/[Spec]-NuGet-Config-schema-changes-to-enable-trusted-signers.md

 - `author` entries should be unique based on the `name`.
 - If two trusted signer entries are found to have the same unique key on different levels of the hierarchy, the closest to the current working directory should be used.
 - If there are multiple certificates with the same fingerprint (e.g. multiple different trusted signer entries can share the same certificate) and conflicting `allowUntrustedRoot` values, a warning should be generated and the most restrictive setting should be used.
+- If no `owners` item is present, all owners will be trusted.

 For example -